 - Genetic predisposition to emotional reactions.

-While any dog can have a fear of thunderstorms, storm phobia is particularly common among herding breeds such as;
+While any dog can have a fear of thunderstorms, storm phobia is widespread among herding breeds such as;

 Diagnosis

-If you think your dog may be suffering from thunderstorm phobia please take them to see their veterinarian as soon as possible.
-The veterinarian will need to rule out other conditions that cause similar behaviors, associated with thunderstorm phobia, such as separation anxiety, barrier frustration (when a dog jumps or lunges at other dogs when they are behind a fence or barrier), and noise phobias.
-After these other conditions are ruled out, additional tests may be necessary to identify whether other conditions have emerged from the fear of thunderstorms.
+If you think your dog may suffer from thunderstorm phobia, please take them to their veterinarian immediately.
+The veterinarian will need to rule out other conditions that cause similar behaviors associated with thunderstorm phobias, such as separation anxiety, barrier frustration (when a dog jumps or lunges at other dogs when they are behind a fence or barrier), and noise phobias.
+After these other conditions are ruled out, additional tests may be necessary to identify whether other states have emerged from the fear of thunderstorms.

 Treatment